-This ship happened to become a witness and participant of many controversial events of the intricate history of XX century.
+This ship happened to become a witness and participant of many controversial events of the intricate history of the XX century.
 The cruiser took part in three wars, became an active participant of the revolutionary events of February-October 1917 and was a “smithy” in training of several generations of naval officers.
 This famous ship has seen many great people.

 Having joined the fleet of warships of the Russian Imperial Navy in 1903, the cruiser honourably carried the flag of St. Andrew and subsequently - the Naval flag of the USSR - across many seas and oceans of the world.

-The cruiser Aurora was included in the list of monuments protected by the state by a resolution of RSFSR Council of Ministers as of August 30, 1960.
+The cruiser Aurora was included in the list of monuments protected by the state by a resolution of the RSFSR Council of Ministers as of August 30, 1960.

 In the years 1984-1987, the cruiser Aurora underwent major repairs and restoration at Leningrad Shipyard named after A.A.
 Zhdanov (now Severnaya Verf Shipyard, JSC).
-The ship became a host of exposition dedicated to the revolutionary and militant past of the legendary cruiser, placed in six halls.
-The museum became one of the most popular places of Leningrad visited by the residents and guests of the city, including numerous foreign delegations and foreign tourists.
+The ship became a host of expositions dedicated to the revolutionary and militant past of the legendary cruiser, placed in six halls.
+The museum became one of the most popular places of Leningrad visited by the residents and guests to the city, including numerous foreign delegations and foreign tourists.
 To date, the Aurora and the museum exhibition halls have been visited by about thirty million people from almost all countries of the world.
 The guestbook commenced as early as 1924 contains comments of the national and foreign public and political leaders, astronauts, prominent figures of science, culture, art, representatives of the public.